-His Highness, Chancellor and Sarkin Kano Muhammad Sanusi II, CON.
+The Chancellor, His Highness, Muhammad Sanusi II, CON.

-His highness was born in Kano on 31st July 1961.
-He attended St. Anne (a Catholic Missionary) Primary School in Kaduna, Kings College Lagos (1973 – 1977), and Ahmadu Bello University Zaria (1977 – 1981), where he graduated in Economics and he later attended the Africa International University in Sudan where he studied Shari’ah and graduated with a First Class Honors Degree – Cum Laude.
-He was motivated by his illustrious scholarly heritage especially his grandfather Khalifah Sir Muhammadu Sanusi I, and his ancestors the Imams and Qadis of Kano.
+The Chancellor, His Highness, Muhammad Sanusi II, CON, the 14th Emir of Kano, was born in Kano on 31st July 1961.
+He attended St. Anne’s (a catholic Missionary) Primary School in Kaduna, King’s College, Lagos (1973 – 1977) and Ahmadu Bello University, Zaria (1977 – 1981), where he graduated and obtained a degree in Economics.
+He later attended the Africa International University in Sudan where he studied Shari’ah and graduated with a First Class Honors Degree – Cum Laude.
+He was motivated by his illustrious scholarly heritage, especially his grandfather Khalifah Sir Muhammadu Sanusi I, and his ancestors, the Imams and Qadis of Kano.

-He started his working career as a lecturer in Ahmadu Bello University Zaria before leaving to join ICON Limited Merchant Bankers as a Credit Officer, he rose to the position of Assistant Manager and later as the Area Manager (Kano Area Office); from where he left to further his studies in Sudan.
-And when he returned to the banking sector, he continued his work with Excellence and he was one of the Best Risk Managers in Nigeria.
-He was at the United Bank of Africa Plc (Deputy General Manager) and later First Bank Plc where he served as Executive Director and then Managing Director before his appointment as the Governor of the Central Bank of Nigeria.
+He started his working career as a lecturer at Ahmadu Bello University, Zaria before leaving to join ICON Limited Merchant Bankers as a Credit Officer, where he rose to the position of Assistant Manager and later as the Area Manager (Kano Area Office), from where he left to further his studies in Sudan.
+When he returned to the banking sector, he continued his work with excellence and was one of the best Risk Managers in Nigeria.
+He was at the United Bank of Africa Plc (Deputy General Manager) and later First Bank Plc, where he served as Executive Director and then Managing Director, before his appointment as the Governor of the Central Bank of Nigeria.

-He contributed to public debate using his knowledge and intelligence.
-He was original thinker on several national issues in the public domain.
+He has immensely contributed to public debates using his knowledge and intelligence.
+He was an original thinker on several national issues in the public domain.
 This earned him respect at various international gatherings of scholars, more than most conventional academics.
 He was described as a foremost Muslim thinker in Nigeria.
 He is fearless and consistent in his arguments.